East Germany's last communist leader dies at 95 | Politics

 Modrow headed the election campaign of the restyled communists, the Party of Democratic Socialism, but his personal popularity was not enough to prevent them finishing as only the third-strongest party, with 16 percent support.

-The winner was an alliance of conservative parties that favored quick reunification and was backed by the government of West German leader Helmut Kohl.
-Germany reunited under Kohl's leadership and as a NATO member on Oct.
-3, 1990, less than a year after the fall of the Berlin Wall.
+The winner was an alliance of conservative parties that favoured quick reunification and was backed by the government of West German leader Helmut Kohl.
+Germany reunited under Kohl's leadership and as a NATO member on October 3, 1990, less than a year after the fall of the Berlin Wall.

-Modrow became a member of the united parliament, where he sat until 1994, and honorary chairman of the post-communist PDS.
+Modrow became a member of the united parliament, where he sat until 1994, and honorary chairman of the post-communist PDS — the predecessor of todays opposition Left party.
 From 1999 to 2004, he was a member of the European Parliament.

 Modrow's past under hard-line communist rule landed him in court several years after reunification.